-- a.
-A summary of the results of the remedial investigation - b.
+- A summary of the results of the remedial investigation - b.
 Evaluation of the installed interim remedial actions - c.
-Feasibility study evaluating alternative final remedial actions - d.
-Risk assessment for current and post-cleanup exposures, as well as risk associated with the implementation of the proposed remedy
+Feasibility study evaluating alternative final remedial actions as well as their compliance with federal state and local requirements - d.
+Risk assessment to evaluate the risk associated with each alternative as well as risk associated with the implementation of each alternative - e.

-- e.
 Recommended final remedial actions and cleanup standards - f.
 Recommended implementation tasks and time schedule.

-Item c should include projections of cost, effectiveness, benefits, and impact on public health, welfare, and the environment of each alternative action.
+Item c shall include projections of cost, effectiveness, benefits, and impact on public health, welfare, and the environment of each alternative action.
 Items a through c should be consistent with the guidance provided by Subpart F of the National Oil and Hazardous Substances Pollution Contingency Plan (40 CFR Part 300), CERCLA guidance documents with respect to remedial investigations and feasibility studies, Health and Safety Code Section 25356.1(c), and State Board Resolution No. 92-49 as amended ("Policies and Procedures for Investigation and Cleanup and Abatement of Discharges Under Water Code Section 13304").